How Sleep Affects Mental Health in 2025 (Pennsylvania): Signs, Cycles & Better Rest Tips

 💬 How Therapy Can Improve Your Sleep

-Therapy isn’t just about talking—it can help you uncover thought patterns or daily habits that may be sabotaging your sleep.
+Therapy isn’t just about talking—it’s one of the most effective tools for sleep improvement in 2025.
+A therapist can help you uncover thought patterns, stress triggers, or daily habits that may be sabotaging your rest.
 Many therapists use tools like:

 🧭 Signs Your Sleep Might Be Hurting Your Mental Health